-You may also expect open ended in your screening interview such as 1.
+You may also expect open-ended in your screening interview such as 1.
 How Data Science help Business in general?
 2. Why do you choose to become Data Scientist?

 What do interviewers looking for?

-From my experience of working with big companies in advising them in Data Science Strategy, I can tell you that many companies, even the big ones, have limited idea about what a data scientist should know.
-Some require Data Scientist with strong business & analysis skills and expect them to drive Data Science projects with team of Machine learning experts, Analyst and Developers, while others expect Data Scientist to a strong knowledge in creating models and building things by themselves.
-Especially, if the Data Science team is just few people and Data Scientist should be capable of building things.
+From my experience of working with big companies in advising them in Data Science Strategy, I can tell you that many companies, even the big ones, have a limited idea about what a data scientist should know.
+Some require Data Scientist with strong business & analysis skills and expect them to drive Data Science projects with a team of Machine learning experts, Analyst and Developers, while others expect Data Scientist to a strong knowledge in creating models and building things by themselves.
+Especially, if the Data Science team is just a few people and Data Scientist should be capable of building things.